 The assignment of cases to judges of this Court shall be performed by the Clerk under the direction of the Calendar and Case Management Committee.
 The Committee shall be composed of three to five judges, appointed by the Chief Judge for two-year terms.
 Judges may be appointed to successive terms.
-All matters dealing with the assignment of cases, including but not limited to any efforts to restrain or avoid the enforcement or application of rules under this Part shall be referred to the Chair of the Calendar and Case Management Committee for resolution by the Committee.
+All matters dealing with the assignment of cases, including but not limited to any efforts to restrain or avoid the enforcement or application of rules under this Part shall be referred to the Chair of the Calendar and Case Management Committee.